Bansko, Bulgaria - One of the best places to live in Europe for expats

 Lisbon, Portugal

-When considering where to live in Europe, you should definitely check out Lisbon, Portugal.
+When considering where to live in Europe, Lisbon, Portugal, is worth considering.
 This vibrant city offers a unique blend of history, culture, and affordability.
 While it may not be as large as some other European capitals, Lisbon has much to offer.
 It is known for its lively music scene and vibrant nightlife.
-Its location in Western Europe makes exploring nearby countries like Spain or France easy.
+Its location in Western Europe makes exploring nearby countries, such as Spain or France, easy.

 Regarding safety, Lisbon is considered one of the safest cities in Europe.
 Expats tend to live here because of the lower cost of living compared to other major European cities.
-Additionally, Lisbon consistently ranks as one of the happiest cities in the world.
+Additionally, Lisbon consistently ranks among the world’s happiest cities.

 ProsCons